 The Meese Center works to educate government officials, the media and the public about the Constitution and legal principles -- and how they affect public policy.
 The center was founded in 2001 and overseen until early 2013 by the conservative icon whose name it bears, former Attorney General Edwin Meese III.

-In addition to his duties at Heritage, Malcolm is chairman of the Criminal Law Practice Group of the Federalist Society, and also serves on the board of directors of the Legal Services Corporation, which promotes equal access to justice and provides grants for high-quality civil legal assistance to low-income Americans, Boys Town Washington, D.C., which provides homes and services to troubled children and families who are edging toward crisis, and the Barber Family Foundation, which dispenses college scholarship funds to the children of deserving veterans.
+In addition to his duties at Heritage, Malcolm is past chairman of the Criminal Law Practice Group of the Federalist Society, and also serves on the board of trustees of the Washington National Opera, and the board of directors of the Legal Services Corporation, which promotes equal access to justice and provides grants for high-quality civil legal assistance to low-income Americans; Boys Town Washington, D.C., which provides homes and services to troubled children and families who are edging toward crisis; and the Barber Family Foundation, which dispenses college scholarship funds to the children of deserving veterans.

 Before joining Heritage in 2012, Malcolm was general counsel at the U.S. Commission on International Religious Freedom as well as a distinguished practitioner in residence at Pepperdine Law School.
 An independent and bipartisan panel, USCIRF reviews reported violations of religious freedom around the world and makes policy recommendations to the president, the secretary of state and Congress.

 From 2004 to 2009, Malcolm was executive vice president and director of worldwide anti-piracy operations for the Motion Picture Association of America.

 He served as a deputy assistant attorney general in the Department of Justice’s Criminal Division from 2001 to 2004, where he oversaw sections on computer crime and intellectual property, domestic security, child exploitation and obscenity, and special investigations.
 Immediately prior to that, he was a founding partner in the Atlanta law firm of Malcolm & Schroeder, LLP.